iwcs2015/iwcs2015.github.io/content/articles/08-accepted-papers.rst

 *On the Proper Treatment of Quantifiers in Probabilistic Logic Semantics*
 |br| **Islam Beltagy and Katrin Erk**

-*Uniform Surprisal at the Level of Discourse Relations: Negation Markers and Discourse Connective Omission*
+*Uniform Information Density at the Level of Discourse Relations: Negation Markers and Discourse Connective Omission*
 |br| **Fatemeh Torabi Asr and Vera Demberg**

 *Layers of Interpretation: On Grammar and Compositionality*